Skip to content

 1980s

 Mating disruption jumps from science to industry.
-Companies like Suterra are born, and the first mating disruption product targeting pink bollworm was introduced, revolutionizing pest control by preventing male insects from locating females for reproduction.
+Companies like Suterra are born, and the first mating disruption product targeting pink bollworm (Pectinophora gossypiella) was introduced, revolutionizing pest control by preventing male insects from locating females for reproduction.

 1990s